-The County Department Director or designee shall sign the travel expense form.
+The director of social/human services or the director's designee shall sign the travel expense form.
 This signature shall certify a review and approval of all travel expense items.
-Receipts for lodging, parking and other miscellaneous claims shall be attached to the County Department copy of the travel expense form.
+Receipts for lodging, parking and other miscellaneous claims shall be attached to the county department of social/human services' copy of the travel expense form.
 This travel expense form and all receipts shall be retained.
 Approval of this travel expense form shall be shown by the employee's supervisor's signature.
-The employee requesting reimbursement shall sign the travel expense form to certify that all expenses listed are for approved County Department purposes.
+The employee requesting reimbursement shall sign the travel expense form to certify that all expenses listed are for approved county social/human services purposes.